reedcodes/talks/src/html/2021-pcaaca/markdown/06-gaslight.md

 </div>

 Notes:
+- initially not recognize the abuse
+- Walenski: "sometimes, one of us wakes up"
+- mirroring the Strangers' commands to "sleep" when they deem humans obtinate
 - Emma's empty apartment, "new pretty things", call her Anna
 - Emma is not Anna, Strangers say will be soon
 - By the end of the film, Emma is gone, and Anna takes her place.